Hi, I’m Martin.

 Not only is the software free to download, the hosting is also free of charge these days.
 Creating a website for yourself won’t cost you anything except your time, but you’ll be enjoying the process anyway so it won’t feel like work!

-So if you have ideas put them out there and, like I did, see if people like them!
+So if you have ideas, put them out there and, like I did, see if other people like them!

 You can build things for your friends or family or build a portfolio website for yourself.
 Learning how to code a website puts you in control so you’re not paying anyone else to do the same thing.
 You can do it all yourself and make it exactly how YOU want it.